susmit85/ndn-sci-evaluation/README.md

 ------
 Simply run `npm start` in this directory.

+NOTE: Running with `node benchmark.js` will run everything with its own defaults, not the ones set in the config or environment.

 To configure the settings, either modify the package.json config section or by using npm config:

 ```